 Taken separately, with respect to the declaratory and injunctive relief requested, a court is far more likely to have the jurisdictional authority over the True the Vote case than over the Linchpins of Liberty case, because the True the Vote complaint is related to a single organization entitled to the declaratory relief requested pursuant to statutory authority, Section 7428.
 On the other hand, the Linchpins of Liberty complaint includes only two organizations that are entitled to the statutory relief provided by Section 7428, and 23 organizations that fail to qualify for such relief because they sought recognition of exempt status under Section 501(c)(4), not Section 501(c)(3).
 Additionally, because of the multitude of plaintiffs and myriad issues raised in the Linchpins of Liberty complaint, the complaint is unable to clearly demonstrate the court's jurisdiction over the two plaintiffs who would otherwise be entitled to the declaratory relief.
-Taken together, these cases present a variety of interesting though ultimately untenable arguments seeking declaratory and other relief, including: (1) a declaration and injunction based on violations of the plaintiffs' constitutional rights, (2) a declaration and injunction based on violations of the APA, (3) declaratory relief sought by organizations that applied for recognition of Section 501(c)(4) status, and (4) a request for a jury trial.
+Taken together, these cases present a variety of interesting though ultimately untenable arguments seeking declaratory and other relief, including: (1) a declaration and injunction based on violations of the APA, (3) declaratory relief sought by organizations that applied for recognition of Section 501(c)(4) status, and (4) a request for a jury trial.